 - NSW: Fire and Rescue NSW requires a minimum of one smoke alarm per level.
 In addition, it’s recommended that smoke alarms are installed in all bedrooms, living spaces including hallways and stairways as well as the garage.
 Photoelectric are recommended.

-- VIC: Metropolitan Fire Brigade requires at least one smoke alarm per home, with a photoelectric type being recommended.
+- VIC: Fire Rescue Victoria requires at least one smoke alarm per home, with a photoelectric type being recommended.